RevenueCat/revenuecat-docs/docs_source/🛠 Tools/targeting.md

 [/block]

-Once you've entered all of the required fields for your rule, click "Save".
-If you've set the rule as "Inactive", you'll be taken to that list.
-If you've set the rule as "Live", you'll be taken to that list and prompted to order it.
+Once you've entered all of the required fields for your rule, click "Save" and it will be added to the list of rules in State you've selected.

+## Ordering Targeting Rules

+### How Live rules are added to the list

+When a rule is newly set Live (either when it's created or when an Inactive rule is set Live), it'll be ordered at the bottom of that list so that if its targeted audience has any overlap with other Live rules, the existing Live rules will "outrank" the new rule when determining what a customer receives.

-> 📘 Targeting Rule States
+> 📘
 >
-> When setting a rule to be Live, if you have at least 1 existing rule you'll be prompted to order them.
-Ordering is used to determine which rule will take precedence if an individual customer may match multiple rules.
->
-> If you don't save your changes when ordering your new Live rule, we'll automatically place that rule at the bottom of the list so that it's served to the narrowest possible audience until you reorder it.
+> Live rules can be reordered at any time.

+### Ordering Live rules

+1. Click "Order rules" to enter the ordering mode
+2. Drag the rules you wish to reorder to their correct location in the list
+3. Click "Save order" when you've set them in the order you'd like them to be evaluated in

 [block:image]
 {